Official Website for the Author of

 Kat grew up in Silver Spring, Maryland, holds a BS from Rensselaer Polytechnic Institute and an MFA from Northwestern University, where she now teaches.
 She lives in Evanston, Illinois with her husband, theater director Robert Falls, two dogs, and a very old cat.
 Her three children are now young adults, though still very influential in her creative process.

-Interested in a classroom Skype visit or an author visit?
+Interested in a school author visit or a free classroom Zoom talk?
 Have a question?